Ayuilos/MultiResourceEIP/README.md

     function rejectResource(uint256 tokenId, uint256 resourceIndex) external;

     /*
-    @notice Reject all resources, clearing the pending array.
+    @notice Rejects all resources, clearing the pending array.
     @dev Sets the pending array to empty.
     @param tokenId the token to reject a resource
     */
     function rejectAllResources(uint256 tokenId) external;

     /*
-    @notice Set the priority of the active resources array.
+    @notice Sets the priority of the active resources array.
     @dev Priorities have a 1:1 relationship with their corresponding index in the active resources array.
 E.G, a priority array of [1, 3, 2] indicates that the the active resource at index 1 of the active resource array